 Photo by energepic.com on Pexels.com

-For travellers planning to visit Sri Lanka, it is crucial to be informed about the visa fees and accepted payment methods to ensure a smooth application process.
+For travelers planning to visit Sri Lanka, it is important to know the visa fees and payment methods.
+This will help make the application process easier.

-Visa fees: The fee for a Sri Lankan visa can vary based on several factors including the type of visa, the duration of stay, and the applicant’s nationality.
-A standard 30-day Tourist Visa generally carries a fee, which is distinct for South Asian Association for Regional Cooperation (SAARC) countries and non-SAARC countries.
+Visa fees: The fee for a Sri Lankan visa can change.
+It depends on the type of visa, how long you stay, and your nationality.
+A standard 30-day Tourist Visa usually has a fee.
+This fee is different for SAARC countries and non-SAARC countries.

 SAARC Countries: Approx. USD 20